asliwxmb/cs118/WK07/readme.md

 1. You will now learn to add buttons to a screen (UI elements) and connect (clicks) events with event handlers (functions)!
 - This will make our programs more interesting and fun!!
 - Complete the exercises at https://studio.code.org/s/cspunit3/stage/10/puzzle/1

+### Unit 3: Lesson 10 - Buttons on the Screen
+#### Background
+- In the previous lesson you were introduced to event-driven programming with an unplugged activity.
+- In this lesson you'll begin to develop your own event-driven programs by adding elements (like buttons)
+- to the screen and attaching event handlers to allow your program to respond to events (like a mouse click).

+- Vocabulary
+- Event: a user action or other occurrence that can be detected by a program.
+- Events can be used to trigger execution of specified blocks of code
+- Event Handler: indicates which commands should run when a specified event occurs

+Lesson
+Create an event-driven program with a button.
+Program the button with an event handler.
+Write a function to drive the turtle with a button click.

 - Please notice these are different exercises in a new location.

 ## New Elements and New Event Types  Page 49 of 52  Next item